PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sat, 15 Jun 2024 17:14:24 GMT
+⏰ Updated on Mon, 08 Apr 2024 01:28:31 GMT

-💭 Thought: Koding adalah seni; setiap baris adalah goresan kuas.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!